 - Quality Standards for Services Supporting Male Victims / Survivors

 - Quality Standards for Independent Sexual Violence Adviser (ISVA) services

-The key driver for the implementation of each of these Quality Standards is to improve the overall quality and consistency of service provision.
+Quality Standards improve the overall quality and consistency of service provision.
 During the development and consultation phases of both sets of Quality Standards, providers and commissioners reported that there is a need to ensure that standards are applied consistently and that these should be independently verified.

-LimeCulture’s Independent Accreditation Programme includes a 7-stage process that incorporates a documentary evidence review, interviews and a site visit.
-Services assessed as meeting the Quality Standards will achieve an independent Quality Mark, services are then subject to on-going monitoring to ensure the quality of services is maintained.
+LimeCulture’s Independent Accreditation Programme includes a six stage process that incorporates a documentary evidence review, interviews and a site visit.
+Services assessed as meeting the Quality Standards achieve an independent Quality Mark and are then subject to on-going monitoring.

 Quality Standards for ISVA Services

 The Quality Standards for ISVA Services are made up of 20 standards across four domains; Leadership & Governance, Access & Engagement, Service Delivery and Outcomes & Evaluation.
 They set out the expectations of the ISVA service’s leadership and staff and also the client experience.

 The Quality Standards create a framework and benchmark that can be used to develop and improve ISVA service provision.
 The Quality Standards and the implementation guidance for commissioners and service providers is available online, free of charge.

 The Quality Standards for ISVA Services were launched by LimeCulture at the National ISVA Conference in October 2018, with the purpose of improving consistency, practice and the overall quality of ISVA services.